 Interior of a Picture Gallery with the Collection of Cardinal Silvio Valenti Gonzaga by Giovanni Paolo Panini shows a truly spectacular assembly of artworks.
-Would you be surprised or excited to learn that it was once somebody’s real art collection?
+Would it surprise you to learn that it was once somebody’s real art collection?
 All these paintings belonged to Cardinal Silvio Valenti Gonzaga (1690-1756), a collector and clergyman from a powerful Italian family.
-He commissioned artist Giovanni Paolo Panini to commemorate his prized possessions in this fabulous painting.
+He commissioned the artist Giovanni Paolo Panini to commemorate his prized possessions in this fabulous painting.
 Let’s delve into it!

 It might seem strange to hear that a religious figure amassed such luxuries, but it was actually quite common for much of Western history.
-Silvio Valenti Gonzaga, in particular, was definitely no stranger to splendor and great art.
+Silvio Valenti Gonzaga, in particular, was no stranger to splendor and great art.
 He was a member of the powerful Gonzaga family, who ruled the Italian city-state of Mantua for many centuries.
-Although Silvio was been from a less-powerful branch of the family, he shared his illustrious relatives’ traditional taste for art collecting and offices of religious power.
-Silvio held many important positions at the Vatican, including Secretary of State to Pope Benedict XIV.
-He used his influence both to collect and to support the causes of art and architecture in Rome.
+Although Silvio Valenti Gonzaga came from a less-powerful branch of the family, he shared his illustrious relatives’ traditional taste for art collecting and offices of religious power.
+Gonzaga held many important positions at the Vatican, including Secretary of State to Pope Benedict XIV.
+He used his influence both to collect and support the causes of art and architecture in Rome.
 Most importantly, he helped to found the Pinacoteca Capitolina, a significant art museum in Rome.

 Near the figure of Silvio Valenti Gonzaga is that of the artist, Giovanni Paolo Panini (1691-1765).
 The Wadsworth Athenaeum, who owns the painting, says on its podcast that he is the figure in dark clothes right behind Gonzaga.
-Panini was a master of perspective, and he was known for his vedutas, or topographic views of Rome.
+Panini was a master of perspective, and he was known for his vedutas or topographic views of Rome.
 Panini loved architecture, and you can clearly see that in this painting.
-He clearly paid close attention to every little detail of the high vaults, beautiful marble columns, and impressive decoration.
-However, this wasn’t the real spot that Gonzaga kept his paintings.
-This painting inspired two similar compositions by Panini, Ancient Rome and Modern Rome.
+He paid close attention to every little detail of the high vaults, beautiful marble columns, and impressive decoration.
+However, this wasn’t the real spot where Gonzaga kept his paintings.
+This painting inspired two similar compositions by Panini: Ancient Rome and Modern Rome.